vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    gpuExecPoolWaitIdle_, whose strength comes from the pool being idle at both ends of an instance's life.

-   A pool on *vqTransfer* may only ever record copies, and does not drive the core's progress timeline, so what it retains is kept alive and released as usual but does not count against the in-flight budget below, which only meters work whose completion can wake a gated thread.
-A pool anything is dispatched into belongs on *vqCompute*.
+   A pool on *vqTransfer* may only ever record copies; a pool anything is dispatched into belongs on *vqCompute*.
+Pools on either queue count what they retain against the in-flight budget below.

    The core sizes the pool's context ring itself, from its worker thread count (two to eight contexts) — how many recordings can even be concurrent